 Robinson remained an Orioles broadcaster until 1993 when he and Connie retired to Southern California.
 In 1991 he was central to the closing ceremony at Memorial Stadium.
 He and Baltimore Colts’ Hall of Famer Johnny Unitas were invited to throw out the first pitches before the final game on October 6 against the Detroit Tigers – Unitas threw a football.

-The Robinsons later returned to Maryland, and as of 2010 Brooks remained active in baseball as the part-owner of four minor-league teams, including the York Revolution in the independent Atlantic League.
+The Robinsons later returned to Maryland, and Brooks remained active in baseball as the part-owner of four minor-league teams, including the York Revolution in the independent Atlantic League.
 Early in the 2008 season Robinson was honored by the Revolution as a lifesize bronze statue of his likeness was unveiled.
 A few years ago Robinson received a surprise Christmas gift from his son – the original Norman Rockwell portrait bearing his likeness.
 It was hung in the family recreation room in Timonium.
 Robinson received a health scare in early 2009 when he was diagnosed with prostate cancer but early treatment was successful.21

 Brooks Robinson once defined professional sports as “a good life that allows you to do what you love to do all the time, and at the same time provide support for yourself and your family.
 But it is important to understand what goes on in a professional athlete’s mind during his brief playing career.
 To us, making money is secondary – we just want to play.”22 He played for parts of 23 seasons, and for most of that time established a standard for his position.